Esinko/hy-cyber-base-project-1/README.md

 *User foo can see the chat with id '2' (created by another user) even when they are not in any chat.*

-*Sometimes the user names show up as unknown, if the user has not connected with the sender of the message via DM or group!*
+*Sometimes the usernames show up as "unknown", if the user has not connected with the sender of the message via DM or group!*

 #### Vulnerability
 ```python